 In a Texas divorce the two key battles are over child issues and property division.
 These rules are simple at their basic level; but become complex when applied to divorces and their individual facts.
-Most Fort Worth and Dallas divorces resolve without too much trouble in the property division but sometimes problems arise.
-There may be complex assets or debts in the marital estate to address in your Dallas or Fort Worth divorce.
+Most Texas divorces resolve without too much trouble in the property division but sometimes problems arise.
+There may be complex assets or debts in the marital estate to address in your Texas divorce.
 Disagreement may arise about the separate or community property status of assets.
-In these divorces it is necessary to hire a Dallas or Fort Worth family law attorney to represent your interests.
+In these divorces it is necessary to hire a Texas divorce attorney to represent your interests.

 Community Property in Texas

 Texas is a community property state.
 We have some unique rules about property ownership and the manner in which family courts will divide property.
 Most, but not all, property acquired during a marriage is community property.
-Community property is subject to a just and right division in a Dallas or Fort Worth divorce.
+Community property is subject to a just and right division in a Texas divorce.
 People commonly believe community property is split 50/50 but this is not true.
 Community property only has to be split in a “just and right” manner.

 Property acquired prior to marriage is the separate property of the spouse who owned the property coming into marriage.
 Certain property acquired during marriage, such as inheritance, is still separate property although obtained during the marriage.
 Separate property is not subject to division in a divorce; but the spouse claiming it is not community property must prove the property is separate property.

-Many people find working with a Fort Worth contested divorce lawyer helps protect their financial and property interests in a Tarrant County divorce.
+Many people find working with a Texas divorce lawyer helps protect their financial and property interests in a divorce.